-Given that there was no interest-bearing borrowing as at 31 March 2022, the gearing ratio of the Group, which was defined as total debt divided by total equity, was not applicable for analysis as at 31 March 2022 (2021: 9.6%).
-The decrease in gearing ratio was mainly due to repayment of bank borrowing during the year ended 31 March 2022.
-The net debt to total capital of the Group, which was defined as total debt net of cash and cash equivalents divided by total capital, was at net cash position as at 31 March 2022 (2021: net cash position).
+Given that there was no interest-bearing borrowing as at 31 March 2023 and 31 March 2022, the gearing ratio of the Group, which was defined as total debt divided by total equity, were not applicable for analysis as at 31 March 2023 and 31 March 2022.
+The net debt to total capital of the Group, which was defined as total debt net of cash and cash equivalents divided by total capital, was at net cash position as at 31 March 2023 (2022: net cash position).

-The Group's financial position has been further enhanced by the unutilised Net Proceeds of approximately HK\$5.3 million received from the Listing in May 2019.
+The Group's financial position has been further enhanced by the unutilised net proceeds from the Share Offer (the "Net Proceeds") of approximately HK\$0.3 million as at 31 March 2023 received from the Listing in May 2019.